mapgears/scribe-blog/source/gsoc2015/week9/index.markdown

 **Completed this week**

-* I spent most of the week doing bugfixes in preparation for the Release
+* I spent most of the week doing bugfixes in preparation for the release
 * Release a new version of ScribeUI with the import and export features
 * Announce the release on the blog and mapserver users list, update the demo